shrikadam/shrikadam/README.md

 - 👋 Hi, I’m @shrikadam
 - 👀 I’m interested in Machine Learning for Computer Vision and Robotics
-- 🌱 I’m currently learning ROS
+- 🌱 I’m currently learning Vision Transformers
 - 💞️ I’m looking to collaborate on Open Source Robotics Projects
 - 📫 Reach out to me @shrikadam on LinkedIn